Sammaye/yii2-audittrail/README.md

-# yii2-auditrail
+# yii2-audittrail

 Yii2 edition of the [audittrail extension](https://github.com/Sammaye/audittrail).

 There are a couple of changes.

-One of them is how to define global parameters for the audit trail.
-An example of global parameters would be setting you own table name defineing the location of the user model.
+One of them is how to define global parameters for this extension.

+An example of global parameters would be setting you own table name or defining the location of the user model.

-To define your own table you can add a param to your params file called `auditrail.table` which would take something like `{{%audit}}`.
+To define your own table you can add a parameter to your `params.php` file called `audittrail.table` which would take something like `{{%audit}}`.

-To define your own user model location you can add `auditrail.model` using a value like `common\models\User`.
+To define your own user model location you can add `audittrail.model` using a value like `common\models\User`.

 The only other change is really to do with the best way to query the audit trail.